 Read More: Top Things to do in Cologne Germany

 The city of Brussels also makes for a great base to explore the cities in neighboring countries.
+Brussels to Luxembourg is one of the popular day trips.
 Luxembourg City the capital of the Luxembourg country is just an hour away train ride from the Belgian capital.
-The city center of Luxembourg has some of the remarkable historical monuments and structures which can easily be explored o foot.
+Luxembourg is also an easy trip from Paris owing to the well-connected TGVs.
+The city center of Luxembourg has some of the remarkable historical monuments and structures which can easily be explored on the foot.
+The city center is also very close to the train station too.

 The important Luxembourg attraction is the Bock casemates which are a maze of an underground tunnel carved out of rocks.
 Though only 17 km remain today out of the 23 km originally built, a walk through the passages gives a fair idea of how it served as a refuge for the soldiers during the wars.
 Also not to miss is the ‘Le Chemin de La Corniche’ popularly known as Europe’s Most Beautiful Balcony.
 The terrace offers a spectacular vista of the old quarters of Grund which has several medieval buildings set along the winding Alzette River.